Dannychz7/the_warden/README.md

 The Warden is an autonomous cybersecurity AI agent that performs real-time threat analysis by integrating multiple threat intelligence sources with advanced language models.
 Built on the Model Context Protocol (MCP), it functions as a tireless SOC analyst—correlating data across AbuseIPDB, ThreatFox, and Elasticsearch to deliver actionable security insights.

 ---
+## Please Click Below to see a Live Demo of the Warden
 [![The Warden Demo](images/The_Warden_POC_img.png)](https://youtu.be/S6UPpDdWm-o)

 ---